← All Articles

 Hour 1-2: Define Your Non-Negotiables Create a one-page brief covering audience composition (job titles, company sizes, technical sophistication), desired takeaways (strategic insights, technical knowledge, inspiration), format constraints (presentation length, Q&A requirements, recording permissions), and absolute requirements (security clearances, travel limitations, content restrictions).

-Hour 7-12: Review and Reference Check Focus on speakers with recent (within 6 months) video content addressing similar audiences.
+Hour 7-12: Review and Reference Check Focus on speakers with recent (within six months) video content addressing similar audiences.
 Check LinkedIn for audience feedback on recent presentations.
 Contact one recent client reference per finalist.

 Hour 13-24: Confirm Logistics Nail down travel arrangements, AV requirements, and content approval processes.
 Many last-minute bookings fail due to overlooked logistics rather than speaker quality.